Deepfake: Copyright on Body and Voice. The First EU Law against AI-generated Videos Arrives

 Details of the Reform

-The legislative path is already mapped out: the Ministry of Culture plans to present a proposal to amend the current law before the summer break and to submit the amendment to Parliament for a vote in the fall.
-Danish Culture Minister Jakob Engel-Schmidt has clarified that the bill should convey the unequivocal message that everyone has the right to their own appearance and voice, protecting them from generative AI.
+The legislative process is already outlined: the Ministry of Culture intends to propose an amendment to the current law before the summer break and plans to submit this amendment to Parliament for a vote in the fall.
+Danish Culture Minister Jakob Engel-Schmidt has emphasised that the bill should communicate a clear message: everyone has the right to their appearance and voice, and this right must be protected from generative AI.

-The changes to Danish copyright law will theoretically give Danish citizens the right to ask online platforms to remove such content if shared without consent.
-The protection will also extend to the entertainment world, covering “digitally generated realistic imitations” of an artist’s performance without their consent.
+The changes to Danish copyright law will theoretically grant Danish citizens the right to request that online platforms remove content that has been shared without their consent.
+The protection will also extend to the entertainment industry, covering “digitally generated realistic imitations” of an artist’s performance without their consent.

 The new law is not limited to recognizing theoretical rights, but also provides effective enforcement mechanisms.
 In case of violation of the rules, those concerned could also seek compensation.
 A fundamental aspect because it transforms the protection of digital identity from a mere matter of principle to an actionable right with concrete economic consequences for violators.